-AIM HUMAN RESOURCE MANAGEMENT Advance our general understanding of human resource management (attracting, developing, engaging, and retaining talent) through research.
-The programme educates and trains its students to generate and integrate scientific knowledge, attitudes, and skills so as to further human resource management sciences and promote human performance.
-INDUSTRIAL PSYCHOLOGY Advance our general understanding of industrial psychology in work and non-work contexts through research.
-The programme educates and trains its students to generate and integrate scientific knowledge, attitudes, and skills so as to further industrial psychological sciences and promote human well-being.
-LABOUR RELATIONS MANAGEMENT Through lateral and innovative thinking, the candidate expands his/her knowledge and increases his/her expertise in researching the optimisation of individual, social, and institutional relationships.
-HUMAN RESOURCE DEVELOPMENT (Potchefstroom Campus Only) To provide in South Africa's need for dedicated and highly specialised training and human resource development researchers, who are empowered to conduct original training and development research, to make a scientific contribution to knowledge construction and understanding of training and development either by contributing to the discovering of new knowledge or developing a critical research approach, and to contribute in a responsible and meaningful way to the improvement of training and development.
+AIM Advanced our general understanding of human resource management (attracting, Human Resource engaging, and retaining talent) through research.
+The programme educates and trains its students to generate and integrate scientific knowledge, attitudes, and skills so as Management to further human resource management sciences and promote human performance.
+Advance our general understanding of industrial psychology in work and non-work contexts through research.
+The programme educates and trains its students to Industrial generate and integrate scientific knowledge, attitudes, and skills so as to further Psychology industrial psychology sciences and promote human well-being.
+Through lateral and innovative thinking, the candidate expands his/her knowledge Labour Relations and increase his/her expertise in researching the optimisation of individual, social, and Management institutional relationships.
+To provide in South Africa's needs for dedicated and highly specialised training and human resource development researchers, who are empowered to conduct original training and development research, to make a scientific contributions to knowledge Human Resource construction and understanding of training and development research, to make a Development scientific contribution to knowledge construction and understanding of training and (Potchefstroom Campus Only) development either by contributing to the discovering of new knowledge of developing a critical research approach, and to contribute in a responsible and meaningful way to the improvement of training and development.